-If, at any point, there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately.
+If, at any point, there is a risk of immediate serious harm to a child a referral is made to children's social care immediately (and if appropriate police).
+Referrals follow the local referral process.
 Anybody can make a referral.
 If the child's situation does not appear to be improving, the staff member with concerns should press for re-consideration.
 Concerns should always lead to help for the child at some point.

 All staff must be prepared to identify children who may benefit from early help and understand the early help process and their role within it.
 This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and in some cases acting as the lead professional in undertaking an early help assessment.
 All staff are aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.